top of page

 Some countries charge a customs fee/import tax/VAT.
 This is not a shipping charge, it is an import tax imposed by the government of the destination country.
 All customs forms are labeled as medical orthotics, which exempts them from this tax in some countries and discounts them in others.
 As these charges vary for every country and often fluctuate I am not aware of how much they will be, it is the buyers responsibility to be aware of any applicable fees for their individual country.

 Please ensure your address is correct before placing your order.
+Shipping labels are an automated process, created directly from the order.
+I do not manually enter any address or shipping information.
 To protect both buyer and seller and to prevent fraud, addresses cannot be changed after an order is placed.
 Any shipments returned to me for missing or incomplete address or in the case of international shipments where they were never picked up from customs will not be eligible for a refund, but I will of course be happy to send them back out for the cost of the postage.

 Cancellations